- Appliance Removal/

 - How to move a washing machine to another room

-- How to move a washing machine and dryer to another floor
+- How to move a heavy washing machine and dryer to another floor

 - How to move a washer and dryer set to a new home

-- How to move a washing machine to a disposal or recycling center
+- How to move a washing machine to a disposal or recycling centre

 Post a task with your price in mind, then get offers.